topolvm/topolvm/docs/topolvm-scheduler.md

 }
 ```

-As it shown, only pods that request `topolvm.cybozu.com/capacity` resource are
+As it shown, only pods that request `capacity.topolvm.io/<volume group name>` resource are
 managed by `topolvm-scheduler`.

 Verbs